tiwariParth/Bluefox-ReactJS-free-waitlist-template/README.md

 ![BlueFox Email Enable captcha](Untitled.png)

-2. As we have a CI with github actions which will help setting up github page for you just make sure that you have put same environment variable in [Secrets and Variable](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions) for action to run.
+2. As we have a CI with GitHub Actions which will help setting up GitHub Pages for you, make sure that you have added the same environment variable in [Secrets and Variables](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) for the action to run.
+Follow these steps:

+   - Navigate to your repository on GitHub.
+   - Go to "Settings" > "Secrets and variables" > "Actions".
+   - Click "New repository secret".
+   - Add a new secret with the name `VITE_BLUEFOX_SUBLIST_URL` and the value of your subscriber list URL.

-> Make sure Github Pages is enabled.
+> Make sure GitHub Pages is enabled.
 Check out the steps [here](https://docs.github.com/en/pages/quickstart)

 ## Installation